Skip to main content

 Decimate and Bake Atlas Action

 Please note that by default decimation actions have a deviation target set.
-If set, the face target acts as an additional cap for the maximum allowed face count and not as a forced target.
-If you want to reach the exact specfiied face target, deviation target must be set to 0.
+Whenever this is set, the face target acts as an additional cap for the maximum allowed face count and not as a forced target.
+If you want to reach the exact specified face target, disable the deviation target by setting it to 0.

 Screenshot of the input model